ahaider6/ProcessingProjects_Jumper/SourceCode.md

 //Declaring the variables
 PImage obj1, obj2, obj3, obj4, obj5, obj6, plr, Sky;
-//Declaring the player positions float playerX = 100, playerY = 330;
+//Declaring the players positions float playerX = 100, playerY = 330;
-//Using an array to store the starting X positions for the wall objects float objX[] = {100, 800, 800, 800, 800, 800};
+//Using an array to store the starting X positions for the cliff objects float objX[] = {100, 800, 800, 800, 800, 800};
 //Using a boolean to control when the player moves up and down boolean JumpUp = false, JumpDown = false, Jump = false;